khalidbinshofiq/khalidbinshofiq/research/LULC_Prediction.md

 # Framework for Predicting Urban Growth Pattern in Data Scarce Region

 ## 🔑 Objective
-1. To predict land use/land cover (LULC) changes of a municipality in Bangladesh using a ConvLSTM model with static drivers (DEM, distance-to-road).
+1. To predict land use/land cover (LULC) changes of a municipality in Bangladesh using a ConvLSTM model with static drivers (DEM, distance to road).
 2. Comparison of the Predicted Growth with the proposals of Municipalitie's master plan.

 ...